FAQ: INDIVIDUAL THERAPY SESSIONS

 DO YOU TAKE INSURANCE?

-WHAT ARE YOUR RATES FOR GROUP SESSIONS?
+WHAT ARE YOUR RATES FOR GROUPS AND WORKSHOPS?

 DO YOU OFFER SLIDING SCALE RATES?

-Yes.
-We offer a number of sliding scale options.
+Yes, we offer a number of sliding scale options.
 Please inquire about these when you contact us!

 WHAT IS YOUR CANCELLATION POLICY?